deepdoctection/deepdoctection/docs/tutorials/Analyzer_Configuration.md

 7. Whether to use an OCR engine
 8. Whether to link layout sections, e.g. figure and caption
 9. Only relevant for very specific layout models
+10. Enables a sequence classification pipeline component, e.g. a LayoutLM or a Bert-like model.
+11. Enables a token classification pipeline component, e.g. a LayoutLM or Bert-like model

+## Rotator models

+There are two approaches available: One that uses `Tesseract` and a second method based on `DocTr`.
+Set `ROTATOR.MODEL=tesseract` or `ROTATOR.MODEL=doctr`.

 ## Layout models